-Your eye examination will include questions regarding the kind of VDU screen you use at work or at home to check whether you are facing any problems.
+Your eye test will include questions regarding the kind of VDU screen you use at work or at home to check whether you are facing any problems.

-The amount of focus and muscle work your eyes do can be assessed through our eye examination and you will be advised accordingly.
+The amount of focus and muscle work your eyes do can be assessed through our eye test and you will be advised accordingly.